farid-rashid/github-example/README.md

 Just fork the original repo at pragmaticlearning/github-example, make your changes and send over a Pull Request.

 This line was added by Farid.
+Learning GitHub effectively requires both the book and a computer.